Chris Hipkins: Foreign affairs

-In early May 2023, Hipkins confirmed that he would attend the coronation of King Charles III on 6 May.
-He also extended an invitation to Leader of the Opposition Christopher Luxon.
+In May 2023, Hipkins confirmed that he would attend the coronation of King Charles III on 6 May and extended an invitation to Leader of the Opposition Christopher Luxon.
 Hipkins confirmed that he would meet with Charles III, British Prime Minister Rishi Sunak, Minister of State for the Armed Forces James Heappey, and New Zealand soldiers stationed in the UK training Ukrainian forces.
-Prior to his departure for the UK, Hipkins also called Ukrainian President Volodymyr Zelenskyy to reiterate New Zealand's support for Ukraine.
+Prior to his departure for the UK, Hipkins called Ukrainian President Volodymyr Zelenskyy to reiterate New Zealand's support for Ukraine.